 First, you will have an intake call with our non-attorney Intake Specialist who will gather some general information from you.
 Attached here you may find our Initial Intake Form.

 After your consultation, and should you choose to retain us, our Client Relations Manager will send you a retainer, via Docusign, where you will review and sign the agreement.
+Our minimum retainer is $5,000 and we do bill against that fee.
 Should you have any questions please, do not hesitate to contact our Client Relations Manager or the attorney you met with.

 Lastly, the firm will ask you to pay the retainer amount requested on the agreement and we will begin work on your case.
 Typically, this involves some of the documentation listed below, including the Budget Worksheet.

 Now that you have hired your attorney, here is some information you may need to do to start the process:

 Now that you have retained an attorney that has started working on the divorce itself, it may be time to deliver this news to your children.
 Here is some helpful information on how to broach that topic.